NCEAS/metacat/helm/admin/MetacatQuickRef.md

            -o jsonpath="{.data.rabbitmq-password}" | base64 -d)
    echo "rmq_pwd: $rmq_pwd"
    ```
+> [!NOTE]
-  > **NOTE**: queue activity is not a reliable indicator of indexing progress, since the index
+> queue activity is not a reliable indicator of indexing progress, since the index
 > workers continue to process tasks even after the queue has been emptied.
 The best way to
 > determine when indexing is complete is to monitor the logs, as follows...

 #### Determining when indexing is complete